-This RSE policy is to be delivered as part of the PSHE framework.
-It includes guidelines about pupil safety and is compatible with the school's other policy documents (for example, anti-bullying policy, Safeguarding Policy etc.)
+This RSE policy is to be delivered in conjunction with the PSHE framework.
+It includes guidelines about pupil safety and is compatible with the school's other policy documents (for example, antibullying policy, Safeguarding Policy etc.)

 Pupils with particular difficulties whether of a physical or intellectual nature will receive appropriately differentiated support in order to enable them to achieve mature knowledge, understanding and skills.
 Teaching methods will be adapted to meet the varying needs of this group of pupils.